istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 #### Sharing data between filters

-Finally, since the envoy works with filters, you can pass data to the following envoy filters.
-That is done using "dynamic_metadata".

-This is useful when you want to pass data to another ext_authz filter in the change or you want to print it in the application logs.
+Finally, you can pass data to the following Envoy filters using `dynamic_metadata`.
+This is useful when you want to pass data to another `ext_authz` filter in the change or you want to print it in the application logs.

 {{< image width="75%"
     link="./opa3.png"